Zylashro/data-index-project/README.md

 IE is broken with the table on both the indexes being out of line.
 The icon on the home page being displaced.
 And the charts not displaying at all.

+### Manual Testing

+For this project no automatic tests were developed.
+Thus, only manual testing was done to fix bugs and make sure everything works as intended.

+But, I have made a **[file](testing.md)** detailing the extent of the manual testing I have done.

 ## Deployment

 The process it took to deploy this project goes as follows: